Gilbert O'Sullivan: Later career

-His album Gilbertville was released on 31 January 2011; it featured "All They Wanted to Say", which dealt with the 2001 attacks on the World Trade Center, and his single "Where Would We Be (Without Tea)?".
+O'Sullivan's album Gilbertville was released on 31 January 2011; it featured "All They Wanted to Say", which dealt with the 2001 attacks on the World Trade Center, and his single "Where Would We Be (Without Tea)?".
 On 19 July 2011, O'Sullivan played live on the BBC Radio 2 Ken Bruce Show.
-On 26 August that year, the documentary Out on His Own was broadcast by BBC 4 (before by Irish RTÉ).
+On 26 August that year, the documentary Out on His Own was broadcast by BBC Four (before by Irish RTÉ).
 In March 2012, the compilation album Gilbert O'Sullivan: The Very Best Of – A Singer & His Songs entered the UK Albums Chart at No. 12.
-2015 saw Gilbert re-emerge on Irish and BBC radio and television.
-He toured Ireland beginning of June, and on 8 June 2015 his Peggy Lee-inspired album Latin ala G! was released.
+2015 saw O'Sullivan re-emerge on Irish and BBC radio and television.
+He toured Ireland beginning of June and on 8 June 2015 his album Latin à la G! was released.

-On 24 August 2018, O'Sullivan released his 19th studio album Gilbert O'Sullivan.
-The album entered the UK Album Chart at No. 20, his first UK charting studio album for over 40 years.
+On 24 August 2018, O'Sullivan released his 19th studio album, Gilbert O'Sullivan.
+The album entered the UK Albums Chart at No. 20, his first UK charting studio album in over 40 years.

-July 22, 2022, O'Sullivan released his 20th studio album Driven, producer by Andy Wright.
-The album received the best reviews in over 50 years.
-The album also managed to enter the UK Album Chart at No. 26.
+On 22 July 2022, O'Sullivan released his 20th studio album, Driven, produced by Andy Wright.
+The album peaked in the UK Albums Chart at No. 26.

+In December 2023, councilors of Waterford City and County Council agreed to award O'Sullivan the Freedom of the City & County.
+He received the honor in person on 27 March 2024.

 Personal life

-O'Sullivan purposely avoided dating at the peak of his career; he feared that doing so would inhibit his songwriting abilities.
-In January 1980, O'Sullivan married his Norwegian girlfriend Aase Brekke.
+O'Sullivan purposely avoided dating at the peak of his career, as he feared that doing so would inhibit his songwriting abilities.
+In January 1980, he married his Norwegian girlfriend Aase Brekke.
 Later that year, the first of their two daughters, Helen-Marie, was born.
 Tara was born two years later.